 - A malicious hacking attack occurs every 39 seconds.

-- 58% of breach victims were small businesses.
+- 58% of breach victims are small businesses.

-- 41% of US companies allow employees restricted access to sensitive data.
+- 41% of US companies allow employees unrestricted access to sensitive data.

 - Financial and Manufacturing services have the highest percent of exposed sensitive files at 21%.